 - Non-transparent objects like metallic samples, ceramics, plastics or semiconductor devices need to be illuminated from top, i.e., viewed in reflection.
 Particularly for higher magnifications, the microscope objective leaves little space for injecting light from the side; therefore, in a reflection microscope the illumination light needs to be sent through the objective, injected e.g. through a beam splitter in the beam path to the eyepiece (epi-illumination).
 The reflectivity of the beam splitter is chosen as a compromise between efficient light injection and efficient light transfer from the object to the eyepiece.
 It may be around 50% if one is limited by the power of the light source, or less in other cases, where the object is light sensitive.
 Alternatively, one may use a device where illumination light is reflected in the peripheral regions only, while the signal light gets through a hole or a non-silvered region of a plate.

-Of course, it would not be good to image the coiled filament of a lamp to the sample; this could create an unwanted filament image.
+Of course, it would be detrimental to image the coiled filament of a lamp to the sample; this could create an unwanted filament image.
 It is desirable to achieve a homogeneous illumination despite an inhomogeneous shape of the emitting object in the lamp.
-The dominating method for high quality microscopes is Köhler illumination, where several additional optical elements such as a field ]diaphragm:sp] and a condenser are required.
+The dominating method for high quality microscopes is Köhler illumination, where several optical elements such as a field diaphragm and a condenser are employed.
+The arrangement is made such that there are two well separated sets of conjugate planes (interlaced beam path): an image-forming plane set (with specimen, intermediate image plane and the eye's retina) and an illumination plane set with lamp filament, condenser diaphragm, objective real focal plane and eye iris.
 Köhler illumination allows one to exploit the full resolution potential of the microscope objective without losing much of the light.
-Alternative solutions, based on optical diffusers, leads to higher light losses.
+Alternative solutions, based on optical diffusers, lead to higher light losses.

 While some microscopes are specialized to one particular illumination method, others are quite versatile, giving the user the choice between transmission and reflection mode, for example.